Home Music Recording Studio - HOME

 Spare Parts

-Godin do have a reasonably comprehensive selection of spare parts, repair / replacement kits, including preamps, wired electronics and assorted hardware.
-These should be adequate for most fixes.
+According to their web site, Godin do have a reasonably comprehensive selection of spare parts, repair / replacement kits, including preamps, wired electronics and assorted hardware.
+These should be adequate for most fixes ... if you can get them.

 However ...
 If like me you are resident in Australia, expect to wait a few months for any ordered parts.
-Dealing with the local Godin supplier is painfully akin to watching grass grow ... but that's another story to be told elsewhere.
+Dealing with the Australian Godin supplier is painfully akin to watching grass grow ... but that's another story to be told elsewhere.
+Just saying, better you don't break it.

 Available Documentation and Support (5/10)